 Admission to the program is extremely competitive.
-Nationwide, the match rate is 50% for applicants applying to internships.
+Nationwide, the match rate is approximately 60% for applicants applying to internships.
 Minimally, you will need to have completed an ACEND Accredited Didactic Program in Dietetics and have a bachelor's degree from an accredited university.

 The average GPA for incoming interns is 3.4 with a 3.6 average in major courses.
 However, GPAs have ranged from 3.0 - 4.0.
+A strong science foundation as reflected by a GPA of 3.0 or higher has been helpful to interns in our program.
 Letters of recommendation, as well as life and work experience, are considered equally important selection factors in determining who will most likely succeed in our program.

 It is not a requirement that you have work experience in dietetics, nor is there any recency of education requirement.
 The selection committee carefully considers all portions of your application in making their decision.
 However, we do like to know about any other paid work experience as life/professional skills can transfer to dietetics supervised practice programs.
 For more information on improving your chances at matching an internship, visit this page at the Academy of Nutrition and Dietetics.

-If you elect to enroll in the University of New Haven's Graduate Program in Human Nutrition, you will apply directly to their program as admissions to the internship and graduate program are separate.
+If you elect to enroll in the University of New Haven's Graduate Programs, you will apply directly to their program as admissions to the internship and graduate program are separate.
 We are able to forward your DICAS recommendations to UNH's Admissions office.